-- Looking beyond 2024, EwingCole has outlined a number of longterm goals in our firmwide SAP. - Grow our portfolio of mass timber projects - Encourage clients to pursue enhanced sustainability goals striving for net-zero carbon structures by 2030 - Specify products with EPDs that can make a 10% improvement of GWP over the company baseline - Develop design resource guides and specifications for designing structures for disassembly.
+- Update sustainability metrics in our miscellaneous concrete, masonry, steel, and wood specifications Develop a Biogenic material resource guide detailing the design criteria for when and how biogenic materials can be included in projects.
+2026 & BEYOND Looking beyond 2025, EwingCole has outlined a number of longterm goals in our firmwide SAP. - Grow our portfolio of mass timber projects - Encourage clients to pursue enhanced sustainability goals striving for net-zero carbon structures by 2030 - Specify products with EPDs that can make a 30% improvement of GWP over the company baseline - Develop design resource guides and specifications for designing structures for disassembly.